-(a) Construct tendon ducts using the minimum number of splices possible.

-(b) Accurately position and align ducts at locations shown in the Contract Documents, or according to approved shop or working drawings, or as approved in writing by the Engineer.

-(c) Securely fasten all internal ducts at regular intervals not exceeding 30 inches for steel pipes, 24 inches for round plastic ducts, and 12 inches for flat ducts to prevent movement, displacement, or damage from concrete placement and consolidation operations.

-(d) Show method and spacing of duct supports on appropriate shop drawings.

-(e) Ensure external tendon ducts are straight between connections to internal ducts at anchorages, diaphragms, and deviation saddles and are supported at intermediate locations according to the Contract Documents including approved shop drawings.

-(f) Ensure all alignments, including curves and straight portions, are smooth and continuous with no lips, kinks, or dents.
-This also applies to curves in pre-bent steel pipe.

-(g) Check and repair all ducts in accordance with 462-7.5 as necessary before placing any concrete.

-(h) Ensure ducts, at end connections to anchorages, splices, inlets, outlets, and all other duct openings are sealed at all times after installing ducts and until tendon installation is complete; open low point outlets just prior to strand installation.

-(i) Provide an absolute seal of anchorage and duct termination locations per the pre-approved system drawings.

-(j) Use of tape is not permitted to make connections for any reason.

-(k) Use heat welding techniques, in accordance with duct manufacturer's instructions, to make splices between sections of smooth plastic duct or make connection with electrofusion duct coupler or other mechanical duct couplers meeting material requirements of Section 960 and approved system drawings.

-(1) When connecting steel pipe to plastic pipe with a boot, use a 3/8 inches wide power seated band and clamps in accordance with 960-2.2 on each end of a duct boot to seal against grout leakage.
-Install band per manufacturer's instructions.

-(m) Ducts for prestressing used exclusively for temporary erection where PT will be removed from structure are not required to be coupled across segment joints.
+- 1. Construct tendon ducts using the minimum number of splices as practical. - 2.
+Accurately position and align ducts at locations shown in the Contract Documents, or according to approved shop or working drawings, or as approved in writing by the Engineer. - 3.
+Securely fasten all internal ducts at regular intervals not exceeding 30 inches for steel pipes, 24 inches for round plastic ducts, and 12 inches for flat ducts to prevent movement, displacement, or damage from concrete placement and consolidation operations. - 4.
+Show method and spacing of duct supports on appropriate shop drawings. - 5.
+Ensure external tendon ducts are straight between connections to internal ducts at anchorages, diaphragms, and deviation saddles and are supported at intermediate locations according to the Contract Documents including approved shop drawings. - 6.
+Ensure all alignments, including curves and straight portions, are smooth and continuous with no lips, kinks, or dents.
+This also applies to curves in pre-bent steel pipe. - 7.
+Check and repair all ducts in accordance with 462-7.5 as necessary before placing any concrete. - 8.
+Ensure ducts at end connections to anchorages, splices, inlets, outlets, drains, and all other duct openings are sealed at all times after installing ducts and until tendon installation is complete.
+Briefly open low point drains just prior to tendon installation and again just prior to filler injection to allow for drainage of any water that may be present within the duct. - 9.
+Provide an absolute seal of anchorage and duct termination locations per the pre-approved system drawings. - 10.
+Use of tape is not permitted to make connections for any reason. - 11.
+Use heat welding techniques, in accordance with duct manufacturer's instructions, to make splices between sections of smooth plastic duct or make connection with electrofusion duct coupler meeting the material requirements of Section 960 and approved system drawings. - 12.
+When connecting steel pipe to plastic pipe with a boot, use a 3/8 inches wide power seated band and clamps in accordance with 960-2.2 on each end of a duct boot to seal against filler leakage.
+Install band per manufacturer's instructions. - 13.
+Ducts for prestressing used exclusively for temporary erection where PT will be removed from structure are not required to be coupled across segment joints.